Reports: RB Crowell tears Achilles, Raiders re-sign Martin

 The Raiders had let Martin, their leading rusher last season, walk away with Crowell in the fold.
 Martin, 30, appeared in all 16 games (nine starts) in 2018 and had 839 yards from scrimmage and four touchdowns.

-The Raiders were counting on Crowell to play a prominent role following the retirement of Marshawn Lynch.
-Aside from Martin, their depth chart now includes rookie Josh Jacobs — the No. 24 pick in the draft from Alabama - along with Jalen Richard, DeAndre Washington and Chris Warren.
+The Raiders were counting on Crowell to play a prominent role, alongside first-round rookie Josh Jacobs, who was taken 24th overall out of Alabama on Thursday.
+Their depth chart also includes Jalen Richard, DeAndre Washington and Chris Warren.

+Crowell, 26, spent his first four seasons with Cleveland before signing with the Jets before the 2018 season.
+Last year, he gained 837 total yards and scored six touchdowns in 13 games (six starts).

 —Field Level Media